dreamcatcher-tech/network/Inbox/2025-09-14 1345 cooperative faces.md

 so if we allow those args, we can pass thru thru to tmux, or to the face in question ?

 Each face should have its logs available in a backstage read only ttyd view

+common public landing page version:
+- browser we've never seen before lands, they get a new codex session, stripped of tools to make other agents, and can only chat about the project at hand

+at boot, there is a root face, which is running so that if you know its port number, you can connect to it and see the full blown agent logs.

+make a little script so we can interact with the agents in cli, that mimicks what mcp can do, and also mimick the config file for options.